 Caffeine also constricts blood vessels in the brain in a similar way that ADHD medications do.
 It’s thought that decreased blood flow can help calm down overactive regions of the brain.
 For the same reason, caffeine is also found in some headache medications.

 Still, some of the effects of caffeine may worsen some symptoms of ADHD.
 For instance, ADHD can cause insomnia and anxiety, which are both side effects of caffeine consumption.
 Sleep deprivation can also lead to cognitive issues that someone with ADHD may already struggle with, like forgetfulness and focus.

-Caffeine and ADHD medications like Ritalin and amphetamines are all stimulants.
 Taking a stimulant medication and then drinking several cups of coffee can lead to overstimulation, heart palpitations, insomnia, and other potentially serious side effects.
-On the other hand, having a moderate amount of coffee when you’re taking an ADHD medication might not cause any adverse effects.
-Still, it’s important to ask your doctor or pharmacist if coffee is safe when you are taking the medication and how you should moderate caffeine intake.
+It’s important to ask your doctor or pharmacist if coffee is safe when you are taking the medication and how you should moderate caffeine intake.
 If you start to experience symptoms like headaches, tremors, heart palpitations, anxiety, hallucinations, or jitteriness, stop taking caffeine and speak to your doctor as soon as possible.

 If you are a coffee or tea enthusiast and the thought of giving them up sounds like it would remove some enjoyment from your life, ask your doctor about alternative ADHD medications.
 While the most effective ADHD drugs are stimulants, there are other options that are not stimulants and may not react with caffeine.